-- How does this Tenet benefit us? - What does the following quote mean to you?
-"Knowing what's right doesn't mean much unless you do what's right." ~ Theodore Roosevelt - If you have worked with someone who did not do their fair share of the work, or they had an attitude that made them difficult to be around, how did that make you feel?
-Did you wish a leader would do something to hold that person accountable to meeting reasonable standards?
-If a leader would have done so, how could you have at least quietly, if not openly, given them your support?
+- How does this Tenet benefit us at work?
+What about in our personal lives? - What does the following quote mean to you?
+"Knowing what's right doesn't mean much unless you do what's right." ~ Theodore Roosevelt - If you have worked with someone who did not do their fair share of the work, or they had an attitude that made them difficult to work with, how did that make you feel?
+Did you wish a supervisor would do something to hold that person accountable to meeting reasonable standards?
+If a supervisor would have done so, how could you have at least quietly, if not openly, given them your support?
 Do you think you would have done so?